Wishart distribution: Spectral density

+where $c_{n,p}$ is a constant.
+The spectral density can be marginalized to yield the density of a single eigenvalue, by evaluating a Selberg integral.

+The spectral density can be integrated to give the probability that all eigenvalues of a Wishart random matrix lie within an interval.

 Use in Bayesian statistics

 In Bayesian statistics, in the context of the multivariate normal distribution, the Wishart distribution is the conjugate prior to the precision matrix Ω = Σ^{−1}, where Σ is the covariance matrix.
+The use of Normal-Wishart conjugate priors (for mean and precision) is particularly common for vector autoregression models.

 Choice of parameters

 The least informative, proper Wishart prior is obtained by setting n = p.